nickchase/k0s/docs/runtime.md

 # k0s_managed=true
 ```

-If you wish to take over the configuration management remove this line.
+If you wish to take over the configuration management, remove this line.

-To make changes to containerd configuration you must first generate a default containerd configuration, with the default values set to `/etc/k0s/containerd.toml`:
+To make changes to the containerd configuration you must first generate a default containerd configuration with default values, saved to `/etc/k0s/containerd.toml`:

 ```shell
 containerd config default > /etc/k0s/containerd.toml